Ritik-The-Dev/Stackoverflow-Fullstack/README.md

 Client Installation

-    Navigate to the client directory:
+Navigate to the client directory

-cd stack-overflow-clone/client
+    cd client:

-    Install the required packages:
+Install the required packages

-npm install
+    npm install:

-    Run the client code:
+Run the client code

-npm run dev
+    npm run dev:

 Server Installation

-    Navigate to the server directory:
+Navigate to the server directory

-cd stack-overflow-clone/server
+    cd server:

-    Install the required packages:
+Install the required packages

-npm install
+    npm install:

-    Run the server:
+Run the server

-npm start
+    npm start:

 Additional Steps

     Ensure you have Node.js and MongoDB installed on your machine.
     Configure MongoDB by setting up a database and obtaining the connection URI.
-    Set any necessary environment variables, such as the database connection string and API keys.
+    Set any necessary environment variables, such as the database connection string and port Number.

 Contributing